How to Get your Certificate of Acceptability (COA) in 5 Steps

 2. Assess Your Facility’s Compliance: Conduct a thorough review of your establishment to ensure it meets the stipulated standards, including the requirement for the person in charge to have accredited food safety training.

-3. Contact Your Local Authority/Municipality: Reach out to the appropriate local authority or municipality to initiate the COA application process.
+3. Contact Your Local Authority/Municipality: Reach out to the appropriate local authority or municipality and request the COA application forms.
+Complete these forms and attach the required documents before submission.

 4. Facility Inspection: An Environmental Health Practitioner (EHP) will conduct an on-site inspection to assess compliance with Regulation 638.